Paul-Philip/devops-tutorial/README.md

 ## Credits

 * [Repairnator plugin](https://github.com/eclipse/repairnator/blob/master/doc/repairnator-jenkins-plugin.md) - The team behind creating the repairnator and the plugin for jenkins

-* [SonarQube repair](https://github.com/SpoonLabs/sonarqube-repair) - The specific repair tool used in this tutorial

 ## Links to relevant tools and research in the field